KarlStarkweather/pizza-parlor/README.md

 Describe: Pizza()

 Test: "It should include properties for size, crust and toppings"
-Code: Pizza("Large","Thin Crust","Cheese","Mushrooms","Pepperoni")
+Code:
+  let pizza1 = new Pizza(small,"Thin Crust")
+  pizz1.toppings = [cheese,mushrooms,olives]
-Expected Output: all propeties of pizza contined in a pizza object
+Expected Output: all propeties of the pizza object should be visible from the console